1871fotc/1871fotc.github.io/docs/get-involved/join.md

 ### Why Join?

-- Connect with like-minded history and heritage enthusiasts
+- Connect with like-minded history and heritage enthusiasts.
-- Gain exclusive access to members-only research resources
+- Discover new stories with exclusive access to members-only research resources.
-- Discover and share stories on our website and guided tours
+- Share stories on our website and guided tours.
-- Contribute to our projects the help ensure Toowong Cemetery is treasured by the community
+- Contribute to our projects and keep Toowong Cemetery's heritage and stories alive.

 **Thinking about joining?**